bcgov/nr-broker/docs/operations_audit.md

 # Understanding the Audit Log

-NR Broker outputs both audit and access log streams to a configurable HTTP endpoint.
-How to receive, save and make the data searchable is outside the scope of the NR Broker documentation.
+NR Broker outputs both audit and access log streams to a configurable HTTP endpoint and a rotated log file.

-It is recommended that your deployment forwards the logs to an OpenSearch deployment that also receives Vault's audit log and HTTP log as well.
-The logs from both NR Broker and Vault can then be examined together to give a fulsome view of activity.

 ## Format